MathiasGruber/ReacherAgent-PyTorch/REPORT.md

 </p>

 ## Future Work
 The main addition to off-the-shelf DDPG in this repository is prioritized experience replay.
-For future improvements of the DDPG agent.
+For future improvements of the DDPG agent, I'd look into:
 - [ ] I'd look into further tuning hyperparameters
 - [ ] I'd try reducing the Ornstein-Uhlenbeck noise as more episodes are played.
 - [ ] Due to the instability of DDPG, I might look into its extensions such as [Self-Adaptive Double Bootstrapped DDPG (SOUP)](https://www.ijcai.org/proceedings/2018/0444.pdf) that advertise better training stability.